 As it can be seen in the figure, when the protection deadline is as short as 60ms, the control performance is compromised.
 However, our proposed control still supplies about 30% more total demand at the end of the cascade than simple control.
 This is because our proposed control is aware of the communication delays and performs most control actions using as many nodes with low delay as possible.
-The figure also shows that for the case of more relaxed protection deadlines, i.e. $> 90 \, \mathrm{ms}$ , the simple control can improve its performance as delayed packets have more time to arrive before the occurrence of new failures.
-However, such an improvement is not comparable with that of our control, which provides the usual 50% larger demand to customers.
+The figure also shows that for the case of more relaxed protection deadlines, i.e. > 90ms, the simple control can improve its performance as delayed packets have more time to arrive before the occurrence of new failures.
+However, the simple control is still far inferior compared with our control, which provides 50% larger demand to customers.